AdhiKrisna/AdhiKrisna/README.md

 ## 👋  Hi there, I'm Made Vidyatma Adhi Krisna, also known as "Adhi Krisna", currently as a Bachelor's Informatics Undergraduate Student at UPN "Veteran Yogyakarta".
 🌱 I'm actively learning Machine Learning and Artificial Intelligence (AI), delving into the potential of AI to develop intelligent and innovative systems.

-🔭 I'm currently working on an exciting mobile e-book project called "Tarali", which integrates advanced AI technologies.
+🔭 !I'm currently working on an exciting mobile e-book project called "Tarali", which integrates advanced AI technologies.
 While the project is currently private due to API key restrictions, I can't wait to share more about it once it's ready for public release.

 ---